SnowdogApps/front-end-recruitment-test/README.md

 Create bacon cloning logic and attach it to **Yeah, I want more bacon!** button.

 ### Task 2
 Take a look at [design file](./design.png) and recreate it.
-Use any way of writing styles you are comfortable with.
+Use any way of writing styles you are comfortable with and pick `Roboto` as the font family.

 By default, Adonis support [PostCSS](https://docs.adonisjs.com/guides/assets-manager#setup-postcss), [SASS, Less and Stylus](https://docs.adonisjs.com/guides/assets-manager#setup-sass-less-and-stylus) you need to enable one of it, but it's just Webpack under the hood, so feel free to hook whatever you like the most.

 ### Task 3
 Add JS validation to the checkout form created earlier.